KSoham-dev/TDS-Project-II/media/README.md

 # Data Analysis Project

 Hey!
 Hope you are doing fine.
 Hmm...
 You've got some interesting data I see.
 Let's begin this journey by first identifying what your data is like.
-So, you have got 2652 rows and 8 columns in your data, and as I can
+So, you have 2652 rows and 8 columns in your data, and as I can
 see, this data is related to Reviews.
 Below are some key statistics
 about the data you provided: